A Brief Look At Every Ferrari “P” Car, From 250 to 499

 The 499 P is absolutely stunning, and it has won Le Mans twice in arguably the most competitive era ever.

 When the 312 PB was built, traction control, carbon-fiber monocoques, and hybrids didn’t exist.
-So the fact that the new 499 P has all of those things shows just how long it has been since the last P car was built.
-The Hypercar era has had a spectacular amount of manufacturers racing, and getting Ferrari to return with a Works team to top-class endurance racing shows just how successful the regulations have been.
+The fact that the new 499 P has all of those features shows just how long it has been since the last P car was built.
+The Hypercar era has seen a spectacular number of manufacturers competing, and Ferrari’s return with a Works team to top-class endurance racing demonstrates just how successful the regulations have been.
 The 499 P is an LMH (Le Mans Hypercar) built on a bespoke monocoque, instead of an LMP2 monocoque like the LMDH cars.
-It is powered by a 671 horsepower 3-liter V6 from the Ferrari 296 road car, with an electric motor on the front axle that makes 268 horsepower, although the actual power output depends on the Balance Of Performance at any given race.
-The 499 P was expected to be a winner, but it won Le Mans the first time out in 2023 in the first overall win for Ferrari since 1965.
+It is powered by a 671-horsepower 3-liter V6 from the Ferrari 296 road car, with an electric motor on the front axle that makes 268 horsepower, although the actual power output depends on the Balance of Performance at any given race.
+The 499 P was expected to be a winner, but it won Le Mans the first time out in 2023, in the first overall win for Ferrari since 1965.
 It won Le Mans again in 2024, beating out cars from Porsche, Toyota, BMW, and many other serious opponents.
-The 499 P won only one other WEC race in it’s first two seasons, but the 2025 season has gone incredibly well for Ferrari, with three wins in the first three races.
+The 499 P won only one other WEC race in its first two seasons, but the 2025 season has gone incredibly well for Ferrari, with three wins in the first three races.

 Photo Credits: 250 P2: unknown, 275 P2: Girardo & Co 330 P2: unknown 365 P2: Ultimate Car Page 330 P3: Ferrari 330 P4: Ferrari 412 P: Ferrari 312 P: Revs Institute, 612 P: unknown 712 P: RM Sothebys 312 PB: Girardo & Co 312 PB Evo: unknown 499 P: Ferrari